 At WANDR, we've helped product teams at every stage — from early-stage startups to enterprise organizations — figure out what kind of design support they actually need and how to make it work.
 Whether that's a UX audit, embedded staff augmentation, or a full product design engagement, we start with the real problem, not the assumed one.

-What does WANDR's UX team structure look like?
-At WANDR, each client engagement is led by a senior designer who takes full accountability for the work and the client relationship.
-Junior designers provide support when needed, but ownership stays at the senior level.
-We deliberately avoided a PM layer after finding it added friction rather than reducing it.
-When you hire senior and give them real ownership, the structure takes care of itself.
+The most effective structure is simpler than most people expect.
+One senior designer takes full accountability for the work, the client relationship, and quality outcomes.
+Junior support can be added when volume demands it, but ownership stays at the senior level.
+Adding a PM layer to filter communication sounds logical but typically adds friction rather than reducing it.
+When you hire senior and give them genuine authority, the structure largely takes care of itself.